muralineerukonda/linux-basics/kodekloud-engineer/Que-1.md

 useradd [options] [User_name]

 Options:

-  -b, --base-dir BASE_DIR       base directory for the home directory of the
+  -d,  home directory of the new account
-                                new account
+  -e,  expiration date of the new account
-  -d, --home-dir HOME_DIR       home directory of the new account -e, --expiredate EXPIRE_DATE  expiration date of the new account -f, --inactive INACTIVE       password inactivity period of the new account -g, --gid GROUP               name or ID of the primary group of the new
+  -g,  name or ID of the primary group of the new account -G, --groups GROUPS           list of supplementary groups of the new
-                                account
-  -G, --groups GROUPS           list of supplementary groups of the new
                                 account
   -m, --create-home             create the user's home directory